New World Street (Nový Svět) is actually an old and romantic place. So throw out any ideas you might have had about a modern boulevard in Prague.

 The map below is an overhead view of New World Street (marked in blue).
 You can see the edge of Prague Castle on the right side.

-We like to take the 22 tram up to the stop Pohořelec and then walk to New World Street.
+We like to take the 22 or 23 tram up to the stop Pohořelec and then walk to New World Street.

 Get off the tram and cross the street going into the arched hallway.
 Follow the sidewalk for about 100 metres.
 Just after the parking lot, turn to the left.
 Above you on the left will be the impressive Černín Palace.
 Keep going down the hill and the Church of Our Lady of Loreto will be on your right.

 From here, the street is very close.
 Turn to the left after the church.
 And, follow this street down the hill.
 At the bottom of the hill is New World Street going to your right.
 You can't miss it.